-The Board of Directors of the company has an optimum combination of Executive, Non-Executive and Independent Directors who have in-depth knowledge of business and expertise in their areas of specialisation.
-As on 31st March, 2022, the Company had Ten Directors with Five Non-Executive Independent Directors, Three Non-Executive Non-Independent Directors (including Woman Directors) and Two Executive Directors.
+The Board of Directors along with its Committees provides leadership and guidance to the Company's management and supervises the Company's performance.
+As on 31st March, 2023, the Company comprises of Ten Directors, of which Five are Non-Executive Independent Directors, Three are Non-Executive Non-Independent Directors (including Woman Directors) and Two Executive Directors.
 The composition of the Board is in conformity with Regulation 17 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended.